SSDBM/2021/program.md

 # Program

-SSDBM 2021 is an online event with the following format.
+SSDBM 2021 is a synchronous online 2-day event through the Easychair VCS software.
-All talks are available as prerecorded videos accompanied with slides.
-Discussion and Q&A take place asynchronously in a Slack workspace over the three days of the conference.

 ## Overview